+We are up BIG, but they are trying to STEAL the Election.
+We will never let them do it.
+Votes cannot be cast after the Polls are closed!

+Learn about US 2020 election security efforts

+12:49 AM · Nov 4, 2020 · Twitter for iPhone

-- 18. These tweets and related statements, while taking advantage of Trump's platform as President and his ability to incite his followers, were issued in Trump's personal capacity as a candidate for elected office. - 19.
+- 23. These tweets and related statements, while taking advantage of Trump's platform as

+President and his ability to incite his followers, were issued in Trump's personal capacity as a candidate for elected office. - 24.
 On November 5, Trump made a statement, "If you count the legal votes, I easily win.
-If you count the illegal votes, they can try to steal the election from us."

-20. On Saturday, November 7, every major news organization in the country called the election for Joe Biden after the count in Pennsylvania showed he held an insurmountable lead.

-D. Trump Called for a "Wild" Protest on January 6, 2021, and His Followers Took His Words as a Call to Arms
+If you count the illegal votes, they can try to steal the election from us." - 25.
+On Saturday, November 7, every major news organization in the country called the election for Joe Biden after the count in Pennsylvania showed he held an insurmountable lead. - D. Trump Called for a "Wild" Protest on January 6, 2021, and His Words Were a Call to Arms - 26.
+In the weeks following the election, as several states began recounts, Trump continued claiming that the election had been stolen, despite offering no evidence that was found meritorious by any of the dozens of courts that considered his and his allies' post-election lawsuits.

-- 21. In the weeks following the election, as several states began recounts, Trump continued claiming that the election was being stolen, despite offering no evidence that was found meritorious by any of the dozens of courts that considered his and his allies' post-election lawsuits. - 22.
-Trump's claims of fraud immediately following the election led to his followers, often armed, descending on state capitols and other government buildings throughout the country.
+- 27. Trump's claims of fraud immediately following the election led to his followers, often armed, descending on state capitols and other government buildings throughout the country.
 Between the election on November 3, 2020, and January 6, 2021, there were dozens of protests around the country by Trump's followers.
-Two of these events occurred in the nation's capital, and at both police officers were injured trying to restrain Trump's followers.
-Trump knew that both events had turned violent. - 23.
+Two of these events occurred in the nation's capital, and at both events police officers were injured trying to restrain Trump's followers.
+Trump knew that both events had turned violent. - 28.
 Trump promoted a rally planned for November 14, 2020, in Washington, D.C.: